mattpe/bcwt/week4.md

      - Create a new Git branch `week4`
      - Create `state-management` folder to your course folder.
      - Download [starter files as zip](./week4-state-starter.zip), extract and copy all files to `state-management` folder
-     - Run `npm install` and `nodemon app.js` to test `localhost:3000`
+     - Run `npm install` and `npm start` to start app.js with nodemon and test `http://localhost:3000`
-     - Commit changes to code regularly
+     - Remember to commit the changes to the code regularly

 1. Task: Cookies

    - Create the following routes for GET method:
      - `/setCookie`
-       - recieves a path variable `clr`
+       - receives a path variable `clr`
        - sets a new cookie `color` which gets the value of `clr` path variable
      - `/getCookie`
        - reads the value of `color` cookie and sends it to the client
      - `/deleteCookie`
        - delete `color` cookie
    - Open 'Application' tab in Developer Tools to see cookies in browser
-   - Test in browser: `localhost:3000/setCookie/someColor` and `localhost:3000/deleteCookie`
+   - Test in browser: `localhost:3000/setCookie/<someColor>` and `localhost:3000/deleteCookie`

 1. Task: Session